David O. McKay School of Education: History

 The SOE began in 1913 as the Church Teachers College.
 It has gone through several subsequent name changes: the School of Education (1920), the College of Education (1921), prior to receiving its current name (1998).
 It was named after David O. McKay, an educator and former president of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 In 1954, the undergraduate majors outside of elementary education and early childhood education were shifted into the colleges of their specific disciplines.
 Since then, the SOE has only offered educational methods courses for education majors housed in different colleges.
 In 2010, the Physical Education Teacher Education major was moved back to the SOE with the dissolution of the Physical Education, Health, and Recreation department.

 Dean

-Kendra M. Hall-Kenyon is serving as the college’s interim dean, following former dean Richard D. Osguthorpe’s appointment as vice president of undergraduate studies at Brigham Young University.
-Hall-Kenyon joined the McKay School faculty in 2002 and has served as department chair of the Department of Teacher Education before becoming interim dean.
+Sarah Clark is serving as the college’s dean, following former dean Kendra Hall-Kenyon appointment as an associate academic vice president.
+Since July 2023, Clark has worked as an associate dean in the McKay School.
+She has also served as department chair and a professor in the Department of Teacher Education.